 - Another handy top tip is to ensure your advised where to collect your keys from, contact your estate agent to find out.

-3. Check in on your mental health before, during and after moving
+4. Check in on your mental and physical health before, during and after moving

-Moving house can be very stressful and it is easy to feel overwhelmed, but if you follow these three top tips from Author and wellbeing expert Jayne Morris then it can be a breeze.
+Moving house before a pandemic was stressful enough it is easy to feel overwhelmed, but if you follow these three top tips from Author and wellbeing expert Jayne Morris then it can be a breeze.
 Jayne has herself moved house internationally four times with her husband and two young children.

 Jayne’s Expert tips: